 What He is truly after is a humble, pure heart.
 He will move heaven and earth for a soul that is surrendered to Him.

-This doesn’t mean we can live reckless.
-It means that we strive to live pleasing to Him, led by His spirit and humble in our love towards others.
+This doesn’t mean we can live recklessly.
+But it does mean that we strive to live pleasing to Him, led by His spirit and humble in our love towards others.